-The methodical approach to the evaluation of the innovative potential of the corporate manufacturing complex based on an integrative approach, as a synthesis of resource, structural and process approaches, which, unlike the existing ones, allows to determine the threefold essence of the innovative potential of a corporation namely to isolate resource, efficient and internal levels, and allows not only to calculate the integrative index of innovative potential, but also to classify corporations by its size (Fig. 1), consisting of such successive stages (Prajogo, 2016; Therrien et al. 2011).
+Methodical approach to the innovative potential evaluation of the corporate manufacturing complex to isolate resource, efficient and internal levels, and allows not only to calculate the integrative index of innovative potential, but also to classify corporations by its size (Fig. 1), consisting of such successive stages (Prajogo, 2016; Therrien et al. 2011).